saimokshith0810/Credit_Card_Fraud_Detection/README.md

 # Credit_Card_Fraud_Detection 🚨
-Machine learning project for detecting fraudulent credit card transactions using Random Forest and Logistic Regression on an imbalanced dataset.

 ## 📌 Project Overview
 This project aims to detect fraudulent credit card transactions using machine learning techniques.
 Due to extreme class imbalance, special preprocessing and evaluation strategies are used.